-Improving Population Health Using Electronic Health Records: Methods for Data Management and Epidemiological Analysis PDF
+Improving Population Health Using Electronic Health Records PDF

 Electronic health records (EHRs) have become commonplace in the medical profession.
 Health data are readily captured and permanently stored in a digital fashion, and consequently, are increasingly being utilized in health research.
 The quality of this research depends upon the investigator’s ability to obtain the correct data to answer the correct question.
 It is easy to churn out poor quality research from the EHR; it is much harder to produce meaningful results that influence the population’s health.